Athabasca University: First president and early years

 In April 1971, Timothy C. Byrne was appointed the first president of Athabasca University, and he assumed office in June that year.

 The initial governing authority of the university had eight members as well as a broad range of powers to set up the new university.
 On 2–3 July 1970, they met for the first time, and Carl W. Clement was the first chair.
 It was expected by the government of the day that AU would have 10,000 students by 1979.
 1 September 1973, was set as the target date to open.

 The AU administration chose the University of California, Santa Cruz, as its model, deciding that individual colleges should serve as the basic planning units for the new university, which would be organized as a federation of colleges.
 Each of the colleges was to have 650 students with corresponding lecture and office space.
 The learning approach would have students in small tutorials instead of large lectures.
 Research within the new university was to be limited to a specified region around the city of Edmonton.
 One criticism was that the university was trying to do too much.

 The government of Peter Lougheed in 1971 brought changes including a cabinet portfolio specifically for post-secondary education.
 The newly elected Conservative government was opposed to building a new university in Edmonton, but architectural plans were permitted to continue.
 A proposal was made to the government to test the new model for three to five years, and if it succeeded, AU would become a fully independent university.
 This happened under chair Merrill Wolfe.
 The proposal was accepted by the government.

 In the summer of 1972, the new deputy minister of Alberta Advanced Education stated there was a demand for lifelong continuing education.
 There was also a need for an "Alberta academy" that would evaluate university courses taken at multiple institutions and award degrees based on its evaluations.
 Meanwhile, AU also proposed to serve part-time students and made the case that this would not affect the traditional universities already established in Alberta or the new approach of AU.
-An open-door admissions policy removing most traditional university admission requirements was part of AU's proposal.
+An open-door academic policy removing most traditional university admission requirements was part of AU's proposal.

 In 1972, a new Order in Council was issued to include only a new pilot project for distance education.